 Padding is often used in conjunction with upholstery foam to round out edges and corners and provide more fullness.
 Many chair cushions and couches use padding along with foam, but the padding doesn’t offer enough support to use on its own.
 Use a spray adhesive to attach the padding to the foam.

 Rebond foam is a super firm and durable foam made of recycled shredded scrap foam.
 This is a dense, open cell foam that provides a solid support base and holds its shape well.
 Rebond foam is often used for bar stools and motorcycle seats.
-Click here to learn more about rebond foam.
+Read out Rebond Foam Guide for more info.

 These foams are very similar, but EZ-Dri foam also has a fungicidal additive that inhibits growth of fungus and mildew, preventing stains and bad odors.
 This makes it a popular choice for marine applications like boat cushions.
 We also offer outdoor cushions made of either 100% polyester or densified polyester batting.

 In addition to carpeting for automobiles, this 100% recycled polyester padding is great for vibration proofing and sound dampening.
 This is a 20 ounce padding that’s about 0.2 inches thick.